Just a reminder that swift migration is heating up across the continent: chimney swifts in the east, Vaux swifts in the west.

 - In Dormont, start at the corner of West Liberty Ave and Edgehill Ave.
 Walk up the right side of Edgehill Ave to the second telephone pole that has a sign on it saying Weight Limit 9 Tons.
 Stop and look across the street & you’ll see the chimney.

 - In Squirrel Hill there are hidden chimneys near the corner of Forbes and Murray Avenues where the swifts swirl at dusk.
-Stand on Murray.
+Walk around to get a good view.

 - Almost anywhere on the South Side Flats is good for swifts.

-- Check out the closed public schools: the former Gladstone Middle School, former Schenley High School, etc. Tall chimneys, often swifts.
+- Check out the closed public schools: the former Gladstone Middle School in Hazelwood, former Schenley High School in Oakland, etc. Tall chimneys have swifts.